ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-slip of bacon pressed hard down and
-covered with more seasoning; pour a little
-wine into each hole; when yon have thus
-stuffed the upper side of the beef, turn it over
-and stuff in like manner the other side; put
-it in a deep baking dish, pour over it some
-wme, cover it, and let it remain all night;
-, ^ay Put alittle water in tho dish;
-set it in an oven and bake, or stew it eentlv
-or twelve hours Let it regain“7 M n
-the oven.
-It it is to be eaten hot the next
-day, put it in to stew the evening before and
-let it cook till dinner-time the next dav ’ s?ir
-wine sauce and beaten egg into the gravy.
 Our Recipe for Curing Meat.
 To one gallon of water take H pounds of
 salt, i pound of sugar, | ounce of saltpetre,